 The Communication Initiative Network.
 Look under "Classifieds" and click "Vacancies" for jobs in the communications field, many with an international and social justice focus.

-Site Advertising for Jobs with Non-Governmental Organizations.
+Jobs with Non-Governmental Organizations.
+Site Advertising for in Canada.
 Found out about this one from a Masters student of mine who got a job through it.

 Careercruising is an online career guidance resource for the North American marketplace for which Wilfrid Laurier University has a subscription (login: wlu and password: laurier).
-If you have questions about Careercurising or would like assistance in job searching or researching career options, please consult Laurier's Career Development Centre or make an appointment.
+If you have questions about Careercurising or would like assistance in job searching or researching career options, please consult Laurier's Career Development Centre.